-Bruno Nardelli LinkedIn, Mountain View, CA Edward W. Knightly Rice University, Houston, TX
+Bruno Nardelli and Edward W. Knightly ECE Department, Rice University, Houston, TX Technical Report TREE1301

 Abstract-It has recently been shown that distributed queuebased adaptation of CSMA's contention aggressiveness can provably optimize network utility.
-However, such an approach is fragile, in that it suffers high performance degradation under conditions of asymmetric channels, heterogeneous traffic, and packet collisions.
-In this work, we address the main sources of performance degradation in optimal CSMA to design a distributed system for proportional-fair throughput that delivers high performance in a wide-range of network conditions.
-First, we generalize prior optimal CSMA models to incorporate individual per-link modulation and coding rates.
+However, such an approach is fragile, and was shown to suffer high performance degradation under conditions of frequent occurrence, namely; asymmetric channels, heterogeneous traffic, and packet collisions.
+In this work, we address the main sources of performance degradation in optimal CSMA to design a distributed system for proportionalfair throughput that delivers high performance in a wide-range of network conditions.
+First, we propose a generalized version of prior optimal CSMA models to incorporate individual perlink modulation and coding rates.
 With such a model, we derive adaptive principles that maximize utility under arbitrary channel capacities.
 Second, we propose a novel structure that can be used in the place of queues to provide optimal CSMA adaptation.
 As such a structure does not use traffic backlog to operate, the resulting adaptation is optimal for the set of backlogged flows under general traffic arrival patterns.
-Third, we propose a robustness function that reduces access attempts in high contention scenarios to avoid high performance degradation due to collisions.
-By evaluating our approach in combined scenarios that incorporate the three main sources of performance degradation, we observe vast performance gains, with an average 68% higher logarithmic utility compared to prior solutions.
+Third, we propose a robustness function that reduces access in high contention scenarios to avoid high performance degradation due to collisions.
+By evaluating these three solutions against prior designs, we observe vast performance gains, of up to 68% higher logarithmic utility by our approach, on average over randomly-generated scenarios that incorporate the three main sources of performance degradation.